Skip to main content

 The Guided Consolidation Workflow

-Key insight: kernle consolidate outputs a reflection prompt.
+Key insight: kernle promote outputs a reflection prompt.
 YOU do the thinking.
 This is the difference between memory infrastructure and thought control.

 1